Vasu-Vallabh/snippet-manager/README.md

-# Modern React Starter
+# Snippet Manager

-A modern React starter template with Vite, Tailwind CSS, and Shadcn/UI.
+A modern code snippet manager built with React, Vite, Tailwind CSS, Shadcn/UI, and Express.js.

 ## Features

+- 📝 Save and organize code snippets in one secure location
+- ✨ Beautiful syntax highlighting for multiple programming languages
+- 🔄 Share snippets easily with teammates or the community
+- 🏷️ Organize snippets with custom tags
-- ⚡️ Vite for fast development and building
+- ⚡️ Fast development with Vite
-- 🎨 Tailwind CSS for utility-first styling
+- 🎨 Modern UI with Tailwind CSS and Shadcn/UI
-- 📦 Shadcn/UI for beautiful, accessible components
+- 📱 Fully responsive design
-- 📝 TypeScript for type safety
+- 🔒 TypeScript for type safety
-- 🔧 ESLint for code quality
+- 📨 Contact form with email integration
+- 🛡️ Secure backend with rate limiting and sanitization

 ## Getting Started